-Experiential-learning credits may be awarded at both the upper and lower levels.
-Credits earned are considered UMUC resident credit.
+Portfolio Assessment credits may be awarded at both the upper and lower levels.
+Credits earned are considered UMGC resident credit.
 However, they do not fulfill requirements for graded coursework and so may not exceed half the total credits for a major, minor, or certificate.